mn-daniel/spring-weather-API/README.md

 * deletes the record with the given id from the database
 * if a matching record existed, the response code is 204
 * if there was no record in the database with the given id, the response code is 404

-Your task is to complete the given project so that it passes all the test cases when running the provided unit tests.
-The project by default supports the use of the H2 database.
-Implement the `POST` request to `/weather` first because testing the other methods requires `POST` to work correctly.

 ## Commands
 - run: